keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

     |                 1 |             4 |            3851.85 |
     |                 ⁞ |             ⁞ |                  ⁞ |

 19. Average the resistance values *within* framed weight increments as only being subject to measurement noise.
-Example:
+Example...

     | Number of weights | Mass in grams | Resistance in ohms | Number of samples |
     |------------------:|--------------:|-------------------:|------------------:|